opendocsg/slw-judgments-backfill/2011_SGCA_14/report.md

 **Introduction**

-1       This was an appeal by Ramalingam Ravinthran (“the appellant”) against the decision of the trial judge (“the Judge”) in Criminal Case No 29 of 2007 (see _Public Prosecutor v Ramalingam Ravinthran_ [2009] SGHC 265 (“the GD”)) convicting him of two charges of trafficking in a controlled drug ( _ie_ , respectively, 5,560.1g of cannabis and 2,078.3g of cannabis mixture), an offence under s 5(1)( _a_ ) read with s 33 of and the Second Schedule to the Misuse of Drugs Act (Cap 185, 2001 Rev Ed) (“the MDA”).
+1       This was an appeal by Ramalingam Ravinthran (“the appellant”) against the decision of the trial judge (“the Judge”) in Criminal Case No 29 of 2007 (see _Public Prosecutor v Ramalingam Ravinthran_ <span class="citation">[2009] SGHC 265</span> (“the GD”)) convicting him of two charges of trafficking in a controlled drug ( _ie_ , respectively, 5,560.1g of cannabis and 2,078.3g of cannabis mixture), an offence under s 5(1)( _a_ ) read with s 33 of and the Second Schedule to the Misuse of Drugs Act (Cap 185, 2001 Rev Ed) (“the MDA”).

 2       The two charges arose in the same transaction.
 A sports bag (“the sports bag”) containing eight blocks of vegetable matter, each wrapped in aluminium foil and transparent plastic cling wrap, was recovered from the rear left passenger seat of a motor car when the appellant was arrested after a car chase.
 The eight blocks of vegetable matter were put in three separate plastic bags inside the sports bag.
 At the time of his arrest, the appellant was alone in the car.
 The eight blocks of vegetable matter, upon analysis, were found to contain cannabis and cannabis mixture, both controlled substances under the MDA.
 This gave rise to two distinct charges, one for trafficking in cannabis and the other for trafficking in cannabis mixture, as cannabis and cannabis mixture are classified as different drugs for the purposes of the MDA.